“For behold, I create new heavens and a new earth.” Isaiah 65:17

 “Now, I saw a new heaven and a new earth, for the first heaven and the first earth had passed away.”
 Revelation 21:1

-Isaiah also describes how God will restore the Jews in those days, and He conveys a promise for all of us.
+Isaiah also describes how God will restore the Jews in those days, and He conveys a promise for all believers.

 “I will rejoice in Jerusalem and joy in My people.
 The voice of weeping shall no longer be heard in her nor the voice of crying.” (v19)

-Isaiah illustrates social justice and freedom from misfortune in the Millennial kingdom in verse 21.
-He prophesies that no one will deprive anyone of what is rightfully theirs.
-Everyone will work together for each other’s needs as was originally intended.
+Going back to the Millennial Kingdom, Isaiah also illustrates social justice and freedom from misfortune in 65:21.
+No one will deprive anyone of what is rightfully theirs, and everyone will work together for each other’s needs as God originally intended.

 “They shall build houses and inhabit them.
 They shall plant vineyards and eat their fruit.
 They shall not build, and another inhabit.
 They shall not plant, and another eat.
 For as the days of a tree, so shall be the days of My people.
 And My elect shall long enjoy the work of their hands.” (v21)